Human geography

+The relationship between the three branches of geography.

-Human geography, also known as anthropogeography, is a branch of geography that studies how people interact with places.
-It focuses on the spatial relationships between human communities, cultures, economies, people, lifestyle and their environments.
+Human geography, also known as anthropogeography, is a branch of geography that studies how people interact with habitats.
+It focuses on the spatial relationships between human communities, cultures, economies, people, lifestyles, and their environments.
 Examples include patterns like urban sprawl and urban redevelopment.
 It looks at how social interactions connect with the environment using both qualitative (descriptive) and quantitative (numerical) methods.
 This multidisciplinary field draws from sociology, anthropology, economics, and environmental science, helping build a more complete understanding of how human activity shapes the spaces we live in.

 History

 The Royal Geographical Society was founded in England in 1830.
 The first professor of geography in the United Kingdom was appointed in 1883, and the first major geographical intellect to emerge in the UK was Halford John Mackinder, appointed professor of geography at the London School of Economics in 1922.

-The National Geographic Society was founded in the United States in 1888 and began publication of the National Geographic magazine which became, and continues to be, a great popularizer of geographic information.
-The society has long supported geographic research and education on geographical topics.
+The National Geographic Society was founded in the United States in 1888 and began publication of the National Geographic magazine, which became, and continues to be, a great popularizer of geographic information.
+The society has long supported geographic research and education.

-The Association of American Geographers was founded in 1904 and was renamed the American Association of Geographers in 2016 to better reflect the increasingly international character of its membership.
+The Association of American Geographers was founded in 1904 and was renamed the American Association of Geographers in 2016 to reflect the increasingly international character of its membership.